pnnl/tesp/doc/examples/SGIP1_Example.rst

     EF_{cust \cdot day} = EF_{day} / N_c

-where

-    * :math:`N_c` is the number of customers

 Accounting Table Metrics Definitions ....................................

+From the value model, it is possible to define metrics that will reveal the value-based outcomes of the individual participants in the transactive system.
+These metrics often have a financial dimension but not always.
 The following equations were used to produce the metrics calculated for the Accounting Table.
 These equations use the following definitions:

 Accounting Table Variable Definitions:
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,